 Having taken the bubble wrap off the screen for the first time I realised how careful I had to be.
 The windscreen was very shiny, sleek and quite heavy, but it was manageable for one person to lift in and out of the stanchion holes.
-And fitting it did turn out to be quite straightforward although it did take a couple of day and there was a lot of head scratching and contemplation sessions.
+And fitting it did turn out to be quite straightforward although it did take a couple of days, and there was a lot of head-scratching and contemplation sessions.
 This was because I realised that I had to get-this-in-one.
-It has to be done properly and with precision i.e. I couldn't mess this up.
+It has to be done properly and with precision i.e., I couldn't mess this up.

 Alignment: Having first drilled and dressed the two bodywork stanchion holes, I offered up the screen to see what I had to do to make it fit perfectly.
 Essentially I needed to line it up with four reference points before drilling the brass uprights:

 - 1st Reference Point: The top centre point of the windscreen (the rake angle.)
 This being the distance between the top of the back of the cockpit and the top centre point of the windscreen.
-The requirement being 930 mm.
+The requirement is 930 mm.

 - 2nd Reference Point: The 6 mm gap at the outer edges of the screen

-- 3rd and 4th Reference Points: These were a bit more challenging because I had to ensure that both top outer edges of the screen were equidistant to "somewhere."
+- 3rd and 4th Reference Points: These were a bit more challenging because I had to ensure that both the top outer edges of the screen were equidistant to "somewhere."

 Reference Point Positioning Procedures